Are you an adventure-seeker who’s looking for something exciting for your next vacation? Well, road tripping in Germany can be a great idea!

 Discover Sleeping Beauty at Castle Sababurg.
 It was built almost 700 years ago and is surrounded by a lush green park.

 You can climb atop the castle tower and experience Sleeping Beauty’s tale or watch a theater performance in the courtyard.

 End your magical journey with the home of another fairy tale princess, Rapunzel, in Trendelburg.
 Visit the Trendelburg Castle to see the tower where she was imprisoned by an evil witch.

 Munich – Feussen – Meersburg – Europa Park – Baden Baden – Stuttgart – Frankfurt

-Discover the beauty of South Germany by driving your car from Munich to Frankfurt.
-When the weather is clear, Munich has one of the best views of the Alps.
+Discover the beauty of South Germany by driving from Munich to Frankfurt.
+Munich has one of the best views of the Alps.
 Pay a visit to the Old Town of Munich with stops at Frauenkirche (Cathedral Church of Our Lady), Alte Pinakothek and the Munich Residenz.

 Continue your trip from Munich to Fuessen.
 In less than two hours, you will see the Linderhof Palace and Neuschwanstein Castle that was built by King Ludwig II.
 These castles are two of Germany’s most famous landmarks.

-Next, drive west to Meersburg.
-You’ll pass Lindau and witness the breathtaking scenery of Lake Constance.
+Drive west to Meersburg to pass Lindau and witness the breathtaking scenery of Lake Constance.
 Within two hours, you will arrive at the home of the Old Castle and the New Castle.
 Stop by to visit the open-air archaeological museum in Unteruhldingen or the baroque pilgrim church at Birnau.

-Another two-hour drive from Europa Park will bring you to Baden Baden, a wellness and spa destination.
-Baden Baden also has a magnificent landscape and hot balloon ride to help you unwind.
+A two-hour drive from Europa Park will bring you to Baden Baden, a wellness and spa destination.
+Baden Baden has a magnificent landscape and hot balloon ride to help you unwind.